neuefische/web-exercises/sessions/css-flexbox/navigation_solution/README.md

-# CSS Flexbox Challenge: Navigation
+# CSS Flexbox: Navigation

 ## Task

-- [ ] Navigate to your `index.html` file.
+- [ ] Open your `index.html` file.
-- [ ] To create a flexbox container, which html element of the `<nav>` structure should the `navigation__menu` class be applied to?
+- [ ] To create a flexbox container, determine which HTML element within the `<nav>` structure should have the `navigation__menu` class applied.
-- [ ] Next, navigate to your `styles.css` file.
+- [ ] Next, open your `styles.css` file.
 - [ ] Make sure to include the `navigation__menu` class selector.
-- [ ] As part of the `navigation__menu` class selector body, which properties do you need to include to meet the following requirements?
+- [ ] Within the `navigation__menu` class selector, add the necessary properties to meet these requirements:
-- [ ] The links should be horizontally spaced as far apart as possible.
+  - [ ] The links should be spaced horizontally, as far apart as possible.
-- [ ] The first link should be placed at the beginning and the last link at the end.
+  - [ ] The first link should align to the start, and the last link should align to the end.

 ## Notes